sauravkumar8588/EE324-CONTROL-SYSTEMS-LAB/README.md

-Control Systems Laboratory, offered at IIT Bombay.
+This repository contains the solutions and implementations for the lab experiments conducted in the EE324 course, Control Systems Laboratory, Control Systems Laboratory, offered at IIT Bombay.
 The course provides hands-on experience in applying control theory concepts to real-world systems.

 📁 Repository Structure